hirosystems/stacks.js/src/auth/README.md

 *Note: Client-server authentication requires using a library written in the language of your server app.
 There are private methods in blockstack.js that can be accomplish this on node.js server apps, but they are not currently part of our public, supported API.*

-Using Blockstack authentication in client-server apps is very similar to client-side apps.
+Using Blockstack Authentication in client-server apps is very similar to client-side apps.
 You generate the authentication request using the same code in the client as described above.

 The main difference is that you need to verify the authentication response token on the server after the user approves sign in to your app.